 Goldstone and Tilly describe the task of the regime as to find a combination of concessions and repression that cross to the upper side of the suppression line, at which point the protest will stop.
 The authors also describe ‘constant cost’ lines (here shown in colors yellow becoming red with increasing cost, lines labeled with example values), such that “if repression is cheap compared to concessions, then the line[s] will be relatively flat… if concessions are cheaper, the line[s] will be relatively steep” (187,2), suggesting that the cost per unit of implementing repressive threats and concessions is constant regardless of the current level of threat or concessions, and that these costs combine linearly.

 Their linear formulation of the interaction of threat with concessions has an interesting consequence, however, which is that for any given cost and opportunity structure, there is a clear policy preference that crosses the suppression line with minimal cost.
 When the slope of the suppression line is greater than that of the constant cost curve, increasing repressive threat is favored to the exclusion of increases in concessions, and vice versa.
-To see that this is an artifact of the model construction, consider the case in which the cost of either policy is nonlinear, as in , each additional unit of repression or concessions coming at an increasing cost.
+To see that this is an artifact of the model construction, consider the case in which the cost of either policy is nonlinear, as in Figure 2, each additional unit of repression or concessions coming at an increasing cost.
 Here the convex shape of the equal cost curves implies that a mixture of the two policies achieves suppression at the lowest cost.

 Figure 2: When costs scale nonlinearly, combinations of repression and concessions may be cost-optimal for the regime.